 The benefits of sugar beet in the arable rotation

 Sugar beet is an essential crop for many farmers and often plays a vital role in soil and crop health in the arable farm rotation.
 Sugar beet acts as a ‘break’ crop in the rotation, and this means it provides a break or a rest from the more intensively farmed cereal crops that dominate most arable rotations.
-It is sown in the Spring and harvested in the Autumn/Winter.

-A break crop is sown to provide diversity to help reduce disease, pest and weed levels and improve soil health
+A break crop is sown to provide diversity to help reduce disease, pest and weed levels and improve soil health.

 As a break crop, sugar beet ‘breaks’ the cycle of many pests, weeds and diseases, and without this, these threats could increase and ultimately could mean the land is unsuitable for growing some crops.
 Having sugar beet as break crop also reduces the need for pesticides.

 The large amount of organic material returned to the soil by the tops of the sugar beet after harvesting also helps build up soil carbon and organic matter reserves - an essential part to the healthy functioning of the soil.